 SERVER1 can issue you a JWT that authorizes you to SERVER2.
 Those two servers don’t need to share a session or anything to authenticate you.
 The token is perfect for this use case.

-Select your language of choice and pick the library that you prefer, which ideally has the highest number of green checks.
+Select your language of choice and pick the library that you prefer — ideally, the one with the highest number of green checks: